Already booked? Sign in or create an account

 On Celebrity Solstice®, you’ll travel aboard a luxury ship where every one of your needs is taken care of.
 Enjoy world-class dining at our wide array of restaurants featuring global cuisine, fresh seafood, and grilled favorites.
 Catch an al-fresco concert by the pool deck, or spend the evening watching an entertaining show at The Theatre.
 Throughout your journey, you’ll find endless opportunities to make memories you’ll cherish forever.

-Alaska cruises from Seattle depart from Smith Cove Cruise Terminal, located about two miles north of downtown Seattle.
+Alaska cruises from Seattle depart from Port of Seattle, Bell Street Cruise Terminal – Pier 66, located on Seattle's downtown waterfront.
 Taxis, buses, rideshares, and car rentals are available outside the terminal.

 Centrally located in the heart of Seattle, the Chihuly Garden and Glass Exhibit features some of the stunning glassworks of world-renowned artist, Dale Chihuly.
 Blending in perfectly with the lush, green garden theme of the Emerald City, the glassworks are on display in an open-air museum.